ChrstphrHll/npc_gen/students/Eliana Saevel.md

 year: 1
 guild: Elkenval
 partyID: 77
+tags:
+- Human
+- Artificer
+- Assault
+- 1st
+- Elkenval
 ---
 # Eliana Saevel
 ---
 ### Description
 - 1st year Human Artificer in Elkenval
-- straight strawberry blond hair that's loose around the shoulders, Green eyes, and Pale skin
+- straight strawberry blond hair that's loose around the shoulders, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Tasteless, and has Caring as their ideal

 ### Organizations